Decoding SCW swaps

 • We swapped 1 USDC for 0.765 KTA.

-• The swap was executed on Base (note the Base icon on the coin symbols).
+• The swap was executed on Base (see Base icon on top of coin icons).

 • We paid: